Requisites and Other Enrollment Limitations

 Challenging Limitations on Enrollment

-Closed classes without prerequisites or corequisites: For courses that do not have prerequisites or corequisites, students may attend the first-class meeting and ask the instructor for permission to enroll in class.
+Closed classes without prerequisites or corequisites: For courses that do not have prerequisites or corequisites, students may attend the first-class meeting for on-site classes or email the instructor for online classes and ask the instructor for permission to enroll in class.

 Closed Classes with Prerequisites or Corequisites